 Vietnamese Lemongrass Roast Chicken (Gà Nướng)

-Here is a Vietnamese chicken recipe that you can either grill for a charred smoky flavor on the weekend or quickly roast in the oven for a weeknight dinner.
-Infused with the amazing flavor of five-spice and lemongrass, this simple chicken recipe goes well with steamed rice with a side of vegetables or in a classic Vietnamese bánh mì sandwich.
+A popular Vietnamese chicken recipe that can be grilled for a smoky flavor or roasted for a quick weeknight dinner.
+Infused with Chinese five spice, it’s perfect with steamed rice or in a classic bánh mì.

 Ingredients